-The classic computing science kept the idea of "instant delivery"; although even within the core, wiring (and its related transfer time) has an increasing weight [21] in the timing budget.
-Moreover, computing systems "have a clock signal which is distributed in a tree-like fashion into every tiny part of the chip...
-Approximately 30 % of the total consumption of a modern microprocessor is solely used for the clock signal distribution."
-[39] It seems to be the case that the (through their technical implementation: science-based) electronics components, of course, "know" their correct ("modern") temporal behavior.
-Their designers, however, attempt to keep the illusion of a time-independent operating regime.
+The classic computing science kept the idea of "instant delivery"; although even within the core, wiring (and 61 its related transfer time) has an increasing weight ??21] in the timing budget.
+Moreover, computing systems 62 "have a clock signal which is distributed in a tree-like fashion into every tiny part of the chip. . .
+Approximately 63 30 % of the total consumption of a modern microprocessor is solely used for the clock signal distribution."
+[39] It 64 seems to be the case that the (through their technical implementation: science-based) electronics components, 65 of course, "know" their correct ("modern") temporal behavior.
+Their designers, however, attempt to keep the 66 illusion of a time-independent operating regime.
 Or, maybe they have no formalism to handle temporal logic?

-Mathematics considers only logical dependencies between its operands: it assumes that its operands are instantly available, and that the value of logical expressions it uses do not change if we evaluate at a different time or different place.
-The resemblance of mathematics and classic science is evident: both of them consider instant interaction.
-In other words, both classic science and classic computing assume infinite interaction speed between its objects.
-The approach is OK as long as pure mathematics is considered, but in computing, a physical implementation of mathematical expressions is used, and that implementation (of course) follows the laws of nature (NOT the laws of classic science).
+67 Mathematics considers only logical dependencies between its operands: it expressions it uses do not change if 68 we evaluate at a different time or different place.
+The resemblance of mathematics and classic science is evident: 69 both of them consider instant interaction.
+In other words, both classic science and classic computing assume 70 infinite interaction speed between its objects.
+The approach is OK as long as pure mathematics is considered, 71 72 but in computing, a physical implementation of mathematical expressions is used, and that implementation (of 73 course) follows the laws of nature (NOT the laws of classic science).
 However, to discuss features of technological computing systems and to introduce into computing science their correct, science-based behavior is out of the scope of "computing science".
 Classic science enables accelerating a spaceship to a speed exceeding the speed of light, while modern science says it is impossible.
-The more than 100 years old 'modern science' did not yet touch 'computing science', and this hiatus led on one side to stalling of computing, from single-processor performance through supercomputers to Artificial Neural Network (ANN)s; on the other side, to wasting energy on heating and cooling, rather than computing.
+The more than 100 years old 'modern science' did not yet touch 'computing science', and this hiatus led on one side to stalling of computing, from single-processor performance through supercomputers to Artificial Neural Network (ANN)s; on the other side, to wasting energy on heating promising for transforming classic computing into modern computing. assumes that its operands are value and